Variation-aware Vision Token Dropping for Faster Large Vision-Language Models: Methodology

-} where $K_3$, $K_{17}$, and $K_{22}$ are predefined compression targets adjustable for desired performance-efficiency trade-offs.
-Ablation studies show that V$^2$Drop exhibits robustness to layer selection (Figure~\ref{fig:ablation2}) and that progressive dropping significantly outperforms one-time dropping (Figure~\ref{fig:ablation3}).
+} where $K_a$, $K_{b}$, and $K_{c}$ are predefined compression targets adjustable for performance-efficiency trade-offs.
+Ablation studies show that V$^2$Drop is robust to layer selection (Figure~\ref{fig:ablation2}) and that progressive dropping significantly outperforms one-time dropping (Figure~\ref{fig:ablation3}).
+Detailed experimental configurations are provided in the Appendix.